-It was 2020, and the covid recently kicked off, and like any other non-essential job, my wife and I started to work from home.
+It was 2020, and the covid recently kicked off, and like almost everyone, my wife and I started to work from home.
 Despite the tragedy, this pandemic proved to be a disruptive force in the workspace.
 Companies were forced to go remote-first, which we saw as an excellent opportunity to be more flexible and work from wherever we wanted, be that from home, a village, or even better from an island.

 The idea came to us when we were in England.
 It was the month of July, and we were getting extremely bored with all lockdowns in place, so we decided to run away.
 We kept an eye on the news for a destination that wasn’t that affected by Covid.
 Guess which one was in the front runners?
 Correct, Greece.
 We dug deeper and found out that Crete had zero covid cases back then.
 Bingo!
 (We’ve been to Crete before, but merely for a short 10-day stay).